How to Protect Your 401(k) in a Down Market

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Investors, of course, got a big scare this past August when weaker-than-expected job creation numbers on job creation put Wall Street on recession watch.
-The S&P 500, a broader U.S. stock market gauge, suffered an 8.5% pullback.
-And the Nasdaq composite, an index loaded with large-cap technology stocks, fell into correction territory with a drop of 13.1% from its early July high.
+The January jolt, dubbed a grey swan, reminded investors of the big sell-off in August 2024 when weaker-than-expected job creation numbers put Wall Street on recession watch.
+In last summer's market swoon, the S&P 500, a broader U.S. stock market gauge, suffered an 8.5% pullback.
+And the Nasdaq fell into correction territory with a drop of 13.1% from its early July high.

 The problem with getting spooked by market drops is that they aren’t that unusual and don’t last too long.
 “Market downturns are normal; they’re going to happen,” says Catherine Irby Arnold of U.S. Bank Private Wealth Management.
 In fact, so-called market “pullbacks,” or drops of 5% to 9.99%, have occurred three times per year on average since the 1930s, according to BofA Global Research.
 And “corrections,” or declines ranging from 10% to 19.99%, aren’t really that uncommon either, despite the fear and angst they cause.
 A correction like the one suffered by the Nasdaq from its July 10 closing high through its Aug.
 7 low, typically occurs once a year, BofA says.
 And, fortunately, dreaded bear markets, or scarier drops of 20% or more, occur even less frequently.